-- Why you should invest in SEO now to reap the benefits post COVID-19 and emerge strong
+- Why you should invest in SEO now to reap the benefits post-COVID-19 and emerge strong

 First of all, what is Search Engine Optimisation (SEO)?

-Search engine optimisation (SEO) is a strategy that has been a mainstay of digital marketing since the late 1990s.
+Search engine optimization (SEO) is a strategy that has been a mainstay of digital marketing since the late 1990s.
 Over twenty years later, it remains one of the most effective ways for businesses to maintain a digital presence.

 Check out some of our clients who invested in SEO and are now enjoying regularly consistent leads despite COVID-19:

-Why is SEO so important during COVID-19?
+Why is SEO so crucial during COVID-19?

 While J. Paul Getty’s quote may seem to refer to stocks or real estate, it illustrates a fundamental principle that is the secret to investing successfully and getting ahead of the pack:

-Invest in SEO, while your competitors are not.
+Invest in SEO while your competitors are not.

-Most people ignore Google sponsored ads — you need to rank organically
+Most people ignore Google-sponsored ads — you need to rank organically

 Users trust organic rankings more than paid; they see it as a sign of quality, as Google is a source they rely on.
 81% of shoppers will search before buying a product or deciding on a service, and 49% of users say they use Google to discover or find a new item or product.